-1. Initial permits for major construction projects that require more than 18 months to complete may be issued for a period that provides reasonable time to complete the work, according to an approved construction schedule.
-The code official may authorize a permit expiration date not to exceed three years from the date of issuance.

-2. The code official may issue permits that expire in less than 18 months if the code official determines a shorter period is appropriate to complete the work.

-4.9 Renewal of permits.
-Permits may be renewed, and renewed permits may be further renewed by the code official, if the following conditions are met:

-1. Application for renewal is made within the 30-day period immediately preceding the expiration date of the permit; and a.
-The code official determines that the permit complies, or is modified to comply with the Seattle Boiler and Pressure Vessel Code in effect on the date of application for renewal; or b.
+- 1. Initial permits for major construction projects that require more than 18 months to complete may be issued for a period that provides reasonable time to complete the work, according to an approved construction schedule.
+The code official may authorize a permit expiration date not to exceed three years from the date of issuance. - 2.
+The code official may issue permits that expire in less than 18 months if the code official determines a shorter period is appropriate to complete the work. - 4.9 Renewal of permits.
+Permits may be renewed, and renewed permits may be further renewed by the code official, if the following conditions are met: - 1.
+Application for renewal is made within the 30-day period immediately preceding the expiration date of the permit; - 2.
+The project has been issued a master use permit, which has not expired; and - 3.
+If the application for renewal is made more than 18 months after the date of mandatory compliance with a new or revised edition of this code, the permit shall not be renewed unless: - a.
+The code official determines that the permit complies, or is modified to comply, with the Seattle Boiler and Pressure Vessel Code in effect on the date of application for renewal; or - b.
 The work authorized by the permit is substantially underway and progressing at a rate approved by the building official.
-"Substantially underway" means that normally required inspections have been approved for work such as foundations, framing, mechanical, and insulation and finish work is being completed on a continuing basis; or c.
-Commencement or completion of the work authorized by the permit is delayed by litigation, appeals, strikes, or other causes related to the work authorized by the permit that are beyond the permit holder's control.
+"Substantially underway" means that normally required inspections have been approved for work such as foundations, framing, mechanical, and insulation and finish work is being completed on a continuing basis; or - c.
+Commencement or completion of the work authorized by the permit is delayed by litigation, appeals, strikes, or other causes related to the work authorized by the permit that are beyond the permit holder's control. - 4.10 Reestablishment of expired permits.
+A new permit is required to complete work if a permit has expired and was not renewed.